scipy-lectures/scientific-python-lectures/intro/pandas/0_0_pandas_intro.md

 # Pandas from NumPy

 This tutorial will show the fundamental structure of Pandas Data Frames.
-We will look at the components that constitute a Data Frame - for instance, Numpy arrays - in order to gain a deeper understanding of the raw ingredients that more advanced Pandas methods and functions operate on.
+We will look at the components that constitute a Data Frame - for instance, NumPy arrays - in order to gain a deeper understanding of the raw ingredients that more advanced Pandas methods and functions operate on.

 +++